-Inhabited since 6500 B.C., Crete's Minoan history is evident in the archaeological remains that tourists still marvel at.
+Inhabited since 6500 BC, Crete's Minoan history is evident in the archaeological remains that tourists still marvel at.
 The prehistoric Cretans art legacy, dating back to the Bronze Age, remains in museums and galleries throughout the island.
 Crete's four major cities are all distinct.
 Western Crete is home to Chania and Rethymnon, two cities that boast of having Crete's loveliest beaches.
 Crete is a tourist hub, and rightfully so.
-It combines natural wonders with plenty of industry to accommodate the tourist's desires to shop, eat, relax, and learn all at once.
-Tourists will delight in the family-run tavernas that supply the hungry visitor with meat like lamb and pork, and a host of specialty cheeses and wines.
-However, Crete's landscape is probably its biggest asset.
+Crete's landscape is probably its biggest asset.
 Its coastline has earned it the nickname Big Blue.
-Cretans enjoy the water that surrounds them, as do tourists.
-A favorite sport at most any beach is windsurfing, and rentals are normally available.
+Cretans enjoy the water that surrounds them, and so do tourists.
+A favorite sport at most any beach is windsurfing, and rentals are often available.
 Much of the terrain on Crete is rough, but this can also make for a nice challenge if you are a hiker, biker, or nature enthusiast.
 For those less physically inclined, Crete offers plenty of museums and unique activities that will allow you to take it easy and enjoy.
 Regardless of your interests, Crete is sure to inspire awe with its rich history and modern splendor.

 Where to Stay Visit TUI for holidays in Rethymnon and other destinations in Greece.
 For villa or hotel accommodation go to Booking.com, now!

 “Rethymnon view” by Romtomtom is licensed under CC BY 2.0